-Before I moved to Ireland a few weeks ago, I thought a language barrier was the last thing I'd have to worry about.
+Before I moved to Ireland several months ago, I thought a language barrier was the last thing I'd have to worry about.

 How wrong I was.

 You guys have your own language – and the thing is, I'm not sure you realise when you use it.
 Seriously, think of these phrases from an outsiders' point of view... and think how weird they must have sounded to me when I first heard them.

 Translation: Are you done?